 As greater levels of autonomy are being explored we’re dedicated to the development of our ASView Control System to ensure it is always the leading commercially available autonomous surface vehicle control system.

-We will be phasing elements of this next generation autonomy into the ASView product with a first release in summer 2017.
+We are phasing elements of this next generation autonomy into the ASView product with first deliveries to customers in 2018.

 Defence Maritime Autonomy Surface Testbed (MAST) with Dstl

 We are currently developing the Maritime Autonomy Surface Testbed (MAST) under research funding from the Defence Science and Technology Laboratory (Dstl).
 Its purpose is to provide a testbed to host a range of new technologies to allow the Ministry of Defence to test and evolve tactics for employing maritime autonomous systems.
 The 32ft MAST was one of over 40 Autonomous Systems to take part in Unmanned Warrior 2016 off West Wales and NW Scotland and the Western Isles.
 Read more.

 Autonomous Ocean Research Study

 As well as military, we have applied our autonomous technology into scientific applications.

 Along with SeeByte and the Marine Biological Association of the United Kingdom, we were awarded funding to carry out a research project to reduce the complexity and frequency of operator input when supervising large fleets of autonomous systems from the shore.
 The outcome of this project were autonomous behaviors that addressed five scenarios including oil spill, passive acoustic monitoring (PAM), seabed mapping, fish tracking and tidal mixing.
 The behaviors integrated sensor data and interpretation methods to enable adaptive, multi-vehicle missions using combinations of ASV, AUV and Glider assets.
 Read more.

 Please contact us using the form below or by emailing firstname.lastname@example.org

 To stay up to date with what’s happening with ASV Global enter your email address below.